Using the System as a Public User

 - The use of wildcards might not be always helpful since the query terms are not stemmed when included in a wildcard pattern (e.g. fermented* will not match fermented because it is stemmed in the index to ferment but not stemmed in the search query)

 - As stated by Elastic, using patterns with * or ? at the beginning can increase the iterations needed to find matching terms and slow search performance.

 - Search terms are stemmed to their morphological root.
 For example: searching for player will match play, playing, players, playful, and so on because it is stemmed to play

-- Terms are also stemmed on the index time in order to match the stemmed query terms.
-For example if the ingested content contais playing it is indexed as play
+- Terms are also stemmed on the index time to match the stemmed query terms.
+For example, if the ingested content contais playing it is indexed as play

 - Pay attention when using wildcards and double quotes because this stops the stemming for example searching for playin* will not find play

 - Stemming is language dependent; this means that the term is stemmed

 to its morphological root in the language specified in the search or ingestion command.